milovanovic/magnitude/README.md

 ## TODO

+* Made sel signal optional and adjust README file to follow this generator
+* Change block diagram
 * Define logic for saturation and overflow (this is in direct connection with this [pull request](https://github.com/ucb-bar/dsptools/pull/189))
 * Analyze lookUp table width impact on `log2 `calculation precision